Plethodontidae: Respiration

 A number of features distinguish the plethodontids from other salamanders.
 Most significantly, they lack lungs, conducting respiration through their skin, and the tissues lining their mouths.
 Some species of cave salamanders are neotenic, and keep their larval gills even as adults.
 Gills are absent in all other adult plethodontids.
+Plethodontids possess costal grooves on the trunk of their bodies.
+These help keep the skin moist via water transport over the surface of the body.